bvbohnen/X3_Customizer/README.md

       Adds Commodity Logistics Software, internal and external, to all equipment docks which stock Trade Command Software Mk2.
 This is implemented as a setup script which runs on the game loading.
 Once applied, this transform may be disabled to remove the script run time.
 This change is not reversable.

- * Add_Script

-      Add a script to the addon/scripts folder.
-If an existing xml version of the script already exists, it is overwritten.
-If an existing pck version of the script already exists, it is renamed with suffix '.x3c.bak'.
-Note: this is only for use with full scripts, not those defined by diffs from existing scripts.

  * Allow_CAG_Apprentices_To_Sell

       Allows Commercial Agents to sell factory products at pilot rank 0.
 May require CAG restart to take effect.